kevinjl321/usaco/README.md

-# USACO Solutions (C++)
+# USACO Solutions (C++ & Java)
 A collection of solutions to problems from past USACO contests as well as other problems I have solved for practice/training purposes.

---

-NOTE: Some solutions do not pass all test cases or have compile time errors.
-Looking to fix those soon.
-Also, some solutions' algorithms are derived from editorials as I could not figure them out myself.
+Some problems I could not solve on my own so algorithms from the editorials were implemented.